Robert Award for Best Actor in a Leading Role

-The Robert Award for Best Actor in a Leading Role (Robert Prisen for årets mandlige hovedrolle) is a Danish Film Academy award presented at the annual Robert Award ceremony to recognize an actor who has delivered an outstanding leading performance in a Danish film.
+The Robert Award for Best Actor in a Leading Role (Robert Prisen for årets mandlige hovedrolle) is presented at the annual Robert Awards ceremony by the Danish Film Academy to recognize an actor who has delivered an outstanding leading performance in a Danish film.

+Danish actor Mads Mikkelsen holds the record for the most wins in this category, with four, for his performances in Pusher II (2004), The Hunt (2012), Another Round (2020) and The Promised Land (2023).